Emperor Kōnin: Traditional narrative

 The personal name of Emperor Kōnin (imina) was Shirakabe (白壁).
 As a son of Imperial Prince Shiki and a grandson of Emperor Tenji, his formal style was Prince Shirakabe.
 Initially, he was not in line for succession, as Emperor Tenmu and his branch held the throne.

-He married Imperial Princess Ikami, a daughter of Emperor Shōmu, producing a daughter and a son.
+He married Imperial Princess Inoe, a daughter of Emperor Shōmu, producing a daughter and a son.
 After his sister-in-law Empress Shōtoku died, he was named her heir.
 The high courtiers claimed the empress had left her will in a letter in which she had appointed him as her successor.
 Prior to this, he had been considered a gentle man without political ambition.

 Kōnin had five wives and seven Imperial sons and daughters.

 Emperor Kōnin is traditionally venerated at his tomb; the Imperial Household Agency designates Tahara no Higashi Imperial Mausoleum (田原東陵, Tahara no Higashi no Misasagi), in Nara, Nara, as the location of Kōnin's mausoleum.